Women-powered products and resources for pleasure

 We’re resurrecting our interview series with friends of Swell across the globe.

-in order to have meaningful relationships, we must allow ourselves to be vulnerable.
+in order to have meaningful relationships, we must be vulnerable.
 Here’s how.

-Needing space doesn’t always mean your relationship is in trouble, but it can be tough to request it.
+Taking space from your partner can be a good thing, but it can be tough to request it.